Transformer-Based ASL Fingerspelling to Text

 - Batching: bucket by length, pad, and mask attention on padded positions.

-- Validation: track character error rate and select the checkpoint with lowest validation CER.
+- Validation: track CER and select checkpoint with lowest validation CER.

-Character Error Rate measures character level edits relative to reference length.
-This is the primary metric and the basis for model selection.
+Character Error Rate (CER) measures character-level edits relative to reference length.
+Primary metric and basis for model selection.

 | Metric | Value | Notes |